Can’t find what you are looking for? Let us know

 The crustacean body is protected by the hard exoskeleton, which must be moulted for the animal to grow.

-Many crustaceans are consumed by humans, and nearly 10,700,000 tons were produced in 2007; the vast majority of this output is of decapod crustaceans: crabs, lobsters, shrimp, crawfish, and prawns.
+Many crustaceans are consumed by humans, and 10,700,000 tons were produced in 2007; most of this output is of decapod crustaceans: crabs, lobsters, shrimp, crawfish, and prawns.

 Non-decapod crustaceans are not widely consumed, with only 118,000 tons of krill being caught, despite krill having one of the greatest biomasses on the planet.